 Place the newly-padded book on the outer fabric and fold up the corners as shown, so you get a mitred corner.
 Again, use small dabs of glue to postition - you'll spoil the fabric with too much glue (and you'll make it really hard on yourself later as you'll need to hand sew around here!).

 Take care that the fabric isn't stretched too tightly over the spine - the "book" still needs to close.
 If you want to stitch the mitred corners to neaten, you can do - just use a small slip stich - but it's optional.

-The photos above and below show the difference between sewing and not sewing those corners - these are before and after shots!
+The photos below show the difference between sewing and not sewing those corners - these are before and after shots!

 Put the cover to one side now while we concentrate on making the inside.

 Making the inside: